FoxxMD/laravel-elasticbeanstalk-cron/README.md

 EB applications can contain a [folder](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html) that provides advanced configuration for an EB environment, called `.ebextensions`.

-This package provides a configuration file that runs two commands on deployment (every instance initialization) that setup the conditions needed to run CRON jobs on one instance:
+This package provides a configuration file that runs two commands on deployment (every instance initialization) that setup the conditions needed to run the Task Schedler on one instance:

 ### 2. Run `system:start:leaderselection`

 This is the first command that is run on deployment.
-It configures the instance's CRON to run **Leader Selection** at a configured interval (default = 5 minutes)
+It configures the instance's Cron to run **Leader Selection** at a configured interval (default = 5 minutes)

 ### 3. Run **Leader Selection** `aws:configure:leader`